fossabot/Community-Guidelines/TECHNICAL-STEERING-COMMITTEE.md

 # Governance Overview

 The Open Design Build Operate community (OpenDBO, ODBO) is governed by multiple governing committees.
 There are two categories of governing bodies, the Project Management Committee (PMC) and the Technical Steering Committees (TSC).
 The PMC is the ultimate authority over the project.
-The TSC is the authority over the technical direction of the project’s tool suite.
+The TSC is the authority over the technical direction of the project’s products.

 ## Technical Steering Committee

 The Technical Steering Committee (TSC) is responsible for high-level technical direction of their project.
 The TSC has authority over all technical aspects including:
-* Roadmap (feature addition/removal, tool addition/removal, incorporating community feedback, etc.).
+* Roadmap (standards or feature addition/removal, tool addition/removal, incorporating community feedback, etc.).
 * Forming appropriate Working Groups (e.g., User Feedback, Documentation, Translation) to gather the necessary community feedback before making decisions.
 * Technical resources (e.g., code repositories, servers)
 * Maintaining the list of Committers